dcs02d/AIStuff/README.md

 Hardware Equality with Incentives: Better hardware is rewarded slightly more to prevent network stagnation, but strictly capped to prevent capital dominance.

 Open Governance: System parameters evolve through community voting.

+##2.
+Technical Scope

+This protocol is intentionally designed to support medium-sized, highly efficient open models (e.g., the 7B–13B parameter range), distributed fine-tuning, and swarm-based inference.

+To overcome the latency and bandwidth limits of standard consumer internet, the network will leverage asynchronous federated learning and parameter-efficient architectures—such as Low-Rank Adaptation (LoRA) or distributed low-communication (DiLoCo) methods—which drastically reduce the amount of data each device must transmit.

+It is not currently intended to compete with frontier corporate supercomputer clusters.
+The goal is resilient, distributed, public AI infrastructure—not maximal scale at any cost.
+3. Identity and Reputation

+To prevent bots and multi-account abuse, participation is anchored to strict human verification.
+We acknowledge that achieving a flawless, privacy-preserving "One Person, One Account" system remains an open research challenge in the field of decentralized networks; however, this protocol builds upon the most recent open-source attempts to resolve this—such as the early 2026 open-sourcing of the Human Network (the cryptographic foundation of Human Passport), which utilizes zero-knowledge proofs and verifiable Oblivious Pseudorandom Functions (vOPRF) to establish strict Sybil resistance without exposing underlying personal data.